 How can PMC help?

 If you’re running short of meters, take a deep breath – PMC Rentals can help supplement your project needs big or small.
 With a large selection of metering equipment for projects large and small, PMC Rentals can supplement your project needs and even help with some of the grunt work including:

 - Setting up the logger for your specific application needs

 - Following up with critical data extraction and reporting

 Take a look at our Dent Instruments EliteProXC Power and Energy Logger.
-This simple, yet elegant solution is a cost-effective power logger that can be rented for 2 days up to months at a time.
+This simple yet elegant solution is a cost-effective power logger that can be rented for 2 days up to months.
 Flexible rental periods also allow PMC to meet all budget requirements.
 For more information about purchasing or renting equipment to meet your power / load study needs, contact us today.